 New Paper Submission Deadline: August 15

-The South African iKamva National e-Skills Institute (iNeSI) and the Informing Science Institute (ISI) invite you to participate in the e-Skills for Knowledge Production and Innovation Conference and the 3rd National South African e-Skills Summit.
-These co-located events take place on 17-21 November 2014 on the campus of the University of Cape Town in Cape Town.
+The South African iKamva National e-Skills Institute (iNeSI) and the Informing Science Institute (ISI) invite you to participate in the e-Skills for Knowledge Production and Innovation Conference.
+The event takes place on 17-21 November 2014 on the campus of the University of Cape Town in Cape Town.
 Register here to attend the sessions of either event.

 These two events are part of ‘e’nablement week, which focuses on building South Africa’s e-skills and e-astuteness through a national, integrated and collaborative approach.

 3rd National South African e-Skills Summit has been postponed, as of Nov.
 3